ijese-takkt/pe_automation/README.md

 ## Local Development

 * these are not in repo but you need them or equivalents to develop/test locally
+* you probably want to create venv then activate it to work from there
+    * venv needs to be OUTSIDE the repo, e.g. in its parent folder
 * `venv/` holds the local Python virtual environment
 * `start_venv.bat` activates the venv and keeps the cmd window open
 * For local development, set `ADO_ORG` and `ADO_PAT` via a **.bat / shell script outside the repo**